Prakash9944/node-excersice/mean/nodejs.md

 1. what is nodejs

     # Answer:-
-        Node. js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
-Node. ... js is an open source, cross-platform runtime environment for developing server-side and networking applications.
+        1. Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to build web applications outside of a browser

+        2. Node.js is used to create server-side web applications.
+It's popular for data-intensive applications because it uses an asynchronous, event-driven model.

+        3. Node.js runs the V8 JavaScript engine, which is the core of Google Chrome, outside of the browser.

 2. What is the Event Loop in Node.js, and how does it work?

     # Answer:-
-        The Event Loop is a core part of Node.js, allowing it to handle non-blocking I/O operations.
+        1. The Event Loop is a core part of Node.js, allowing it to handle non-blocking I/O operations.
 It works on a single-threaded architecture to process asynchronous callbacks.

+        2. The event loop is a mechanism that allows JavaScript to handle multiple operations simultaneously without creating new threads.

     # Phases in the Event Loop:
         1. Timers: Executes setTimeout and setInterval callbacks.